Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenConnection.md

 # Manage Adyen connections

-In the following, the procedures to create, edit, configure, enable, or disable Adyen&trade; connections are described.
+In the following, the procedures to create, edit, configure, enable, or disable Adyen&trade; connections in the *Payments* module are described.

 Note the following:
 - If you have more than one merchant account in Adyen&trade; that you want to manage with Actindo, you must create a connection for each.
 - Adyen&trade; offers the possibility to work with two separate environments, a staging environment for testing purposes and a live environment for production.
 You must configure the connection for each environment separately.
+- It is recommended that you manage the Adyen&trade; settings in parallel, so that you can enter the connection data alternately.
+Note that you can no longer copy the credentials after you have saved the Adyen&trade; or Payments settings.
+For detailed information, see [Manage Adyen settings](01_ManageAdyenSettings.md).

 ## Create Adyen connection
 Create a connection to the Adyen&trade; payment service provider.